 If that man had asked me the same question last year, I wouldn’t have skipped a beat before proclaiming, “I’m a guy.”
 I thought I had it all figured out.
-I had made a conscious choice to be a man, despite having been born with what’s thought of as “female” equipment.
+I had made a conscious choice to be a man, despite having been assigned female at birth.
 I was so sure, in fact, that I was a guy that I underwent a lengthy transitioning process, involving hormone shots and close monitoring by a therapist, to get my outside appearance in line with my inner self—who was a man, no question.

 But the big problem with our insides is that they’re always changing.
 As I approached my two-year mark on testosterone, I began feeling less sure of the choice I was making.
 I started to feel stifled by my chosen gender identity, buried under the trappings of manhood.
 My outside had ceased matching my insides, and that didn’t feel good at all.
 What had been a source of freedom—getting to choose what gender to present myself as—started to feel like a trap.

 It’s terrifying to decide to stop taking testosterone after two years of regular injections.
 Even scarier, for me at least, was the prospect of facing ridicule from my friends and from strangers on the internet when they learned that I was going back on this thing that I had been so passionately sure of just a few years ago.
 I was afraid that people would latch on to this idea that my transition was a “mistake” and use it to discount the validity of other people’s transitions.
 I feared the street harassment that comes with looking at all “feminine.”
 I feared that I would never look more feminine, that I would always be perceived as “a man” forever.
 But most of all, I feared the unknown: Where was I headed?
 What exactly did I want to look like, or “be”?
 What if I was making a huge mistake?